Kidsongs: Development

 Later in 1997, TAVP entered into a distribution/production agreement with Sony Wonder, having admired Sony's revitalization of Sesame Streets home video and music products.
 TAVP and Sony Wonder co-produced four more titles: "I Can Dance!", "I Can Do It!" and two "Adventures in Biggleland" specials also broadcast in television syndication.
 In 2002, distribution rights migrated to Image Entertainment (later RLJE Films), which continues to distribute the videos.

+In 2021, Kidsongs released the new Christmas Songs for Kids, Volume 2 album with new Christmas songs.